futuregrid/virtual-cluster/doc/source/intro.rst

 Note: Cluster name should be a name of cluster which is currently running.
 Generated image ids (including one control node image id and one compute image id) will be registered which are used for later restore.
-PLEASE check avaliable space on instances before you save cluster, image size should be smaller than the avaliable space on the instance
+Please CHECK avaliable space on instances before you save cluster, image size should be smaller than the avaliable space on each instance of the virtual cluster you want to save.

 Restore a virtual cluster